mariugul/LED-Cube-Code/README.md

 The code can be downloaded from [some future link]().

 ## Code Details
 How does the code work?
 If you are interested in how the code actually works, read on.
-If you don't care, it's still gonna work :)
+If you don't care, skip this section.

 #### Modules
 These are the files in this project.